afigegoznaet/YAC_Commander/README.md

 * View file (in hex mode) -> using this project: https://github.com/virinext/QHexView
 * Command line
 * selection filters
-* Search capability (only by name, at the moment, but it's being updated)
+* Search capability (by name, contents and file properties )

 Known issues:
 * On Linux, dir doesn't refresh if some action is performed in the other tab, containing the same dir